1-800-891-8059

 COUN250 / Practicum II

-Students will be placed in actual work places related to their field of study and will be expected to act as a regular practitioner in order to gain the valuable real world experience.
+Students will actively participate in the college’s in-house counselling clinic and will be expected to act as a regular practitioner in order to gain the valuable real world experience

 COUN240 / Conflict Resolution